Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 What Compensation Can You Recover for a Forceps Birth Injury in New York?

 Future medical and rehabilitation care when the forceps injury produces lasting deficit.
-Children with permanent brachial plexus injury, intracranial hemorrhage sequelae, or facial nerve injury producing lasting weakness typically require physical therapy, occupational therapy, sometimes nerve repair surgery, and ongoing specialist care.
+Children with permanent brachial plexus or shoulder injury, intracranial hemorrhage sequelae, or facial nerve injury producing lasting weakness typically require physical therapy, occupational therapy, sometimes nerve repair surgery, and ongoing specialist care.
 Lifetime care plans for severe forceps-related injury can run into seven figures.

 Past and future medical expenses for any surgical management of skull fractures, nerve repair surgery, ophthalmology care for ocular trauma, or related care.